djkez/Fama-French-Factor-Graphs/README.md

 The script already cleaned your dates into a proper YYYY-MM-DD format, so there shouldn’t be any big integer values left.

-If you click Convert, Excel will still try to “help” by auto-formatting columns, which can sometimes mess things up.
+If you click Convert, Excel will still try to 'help' by auto-formatting columns, which can sometimes mess things up.

 If you click Don’t Convert, Excel will show the raw values exactly as written in the CSV (no unwanted conversions).